liferay/liferay-screens/android/documentation/screenlet_creation.md

 	}
 ```

-- Second abstract method is the `createInteractor` one.
-This is a factory method where you have to create the corresponding interactor for one specific action name.
-Note that one screenlet may have several "interactions" (or use cases), so each interaction should be implemented in a separated interactor.
-In our case, we have only one interactor, so we create the object (or get the instance using your IoC framework) in there.
-You'll have to pass the `screenletId` (a number autogenerated by the `BaseScreenlet` class in the constructor:
+The Second abstract method to implement is `createInteractor`.
+This is a factory method in which you have to create the corresponding interactor for a specific action name.
+Note that a single screenlet may have several interactions (use cases).
+Each interaction should therefore be implemented in a separate interactor.
+In this example there is only one interactor, so the object is created in the method.
+Alternatively, you can retrieve the instance by using your IoC framework.
+Also, you need to pass the `screenletId` (a number autogenerated by the `BaseScreenlet` class) to the constructor:

 ```java
 	protected AddBookmarkInteractor createInteractor(String actionName) {